EchoShoot/Sheen/README.md

 <p align="right"> It's said that 256 colors can be valid in the terminal<br>but maybe invalid in the IDE</p>

 ### How to config Multicolored logging
-> Vivid has been build-in scheme, which can prints different colored logs based on log level:
+> Sheen has been build-in scheme, which can prints different colored logs based on log level:

 <div align=center><img src="https://raw.githubusercontent.com/EchoShoot/Sheen/master/docs/ColoredHandler.png"></div>